reticent-roklimber/atlas/README.md

 ## Why I built it

-The internet is en ever expanding fucking mess.
+The internet is en ever expanding mess.
 Important data is scattered around the place.
 Most people don't have any idea where to find good data, nor how to visualise or interpret it.
-I've tried to find some of it (good data) and visualise it so I could learn things.
-Then I thought others might find it useful to learn also.
+I've tried to find some of it (good data) and visualise it (often badly) so I could learn things.
+Then I thought others might find it useful to learn.
 I also wanted to experiment with modern tools in data science, like Plotly Dash.
 See my [article](https://medium.com/towards-data-science/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345) on Towards Data Science for a full white paper pitch, with jokes.

 ## How it works (generally)

-TODO
+It's essentially a Plotly Dash App on steroids (it's encased in a proper Flask app)

+It acts as a generalised Python engine for ingesting county-scale geodatasets and visualising them in a variety of ways with interactive maps & charts.
+The idea being: it should be fun and easy to explore a dataset that interests you.

+Datasets, such as Global population, are first processed and standardised for the engine to ensure things like the countries have a consistent identifier (there are many variations in country/region names and identification standards, such as United Nations M49, ISOA3 etc).
+I've collected over 2500 datasets and experienced the pain of different standards of identification.
+I also tag each dataset based on the type of data it is (continuous, quantitative, ratio etc.).
+For example, is the value for each country in a dataset a percentage or is it an actual number?
+This classiciation allows the graphs and charts to behave appropriately.
+This is not perfect because I'm not a statistician, but I've done a first pass to classify the various data types for thousands of datasets.

+The visualisations are courtesy of Plotly Dash open-source, which provides a powerful library of interactive javascript charts.

 ## How it works (nerd level detail)